lyz-code/blue-book/docs/openproject.md

 The things I don't like are:

+* The task editor doesn't support markdown
+* Versions or sprints can't be used across projects even if they are subprojects of a project.
 * Data can be exported as XML or CSV but it doesn't export everything.
 You have access to the database though, so if you'd like a better extraction of the data you in theory can do a selective dump of whatever you need.